beepzilla/beepzilla/README.md

 - **Favorite Game**: Castle of the Winds for Windows.
 - **Guilty Pleasure**: Call of Duty Mobile Free-for-All.
-- - **the truth about my education**: free code camp and cs50 were crucial courses that laid my foundations about 6 years ago.  the rest is countless tutorials and simply learning by doing and making all the mistakes yourself.
+- **The Truth About My Education**: free code camp baby.  and cs50.  countless tutorials.  and simply learning by doing.

 ## Currently Working On